“Educating for life in all its fullness”

 Robert Runcie, Archbishop of Canterbury 1980 – 1991

-As a community, we have identified six values that are woven into the very fabric of the school which we expect all members of the school community – students, staff, governors and clergy – to model:
+As a community, we have identified six values that are woven into the very fabric of the school which we expect all members of the school community – students, staff, governors, parents and clergy – to model:

 Koinonia may be a word you don’t instantly recognise.
 It is a Greek word that occurs 20 times in the Bible (first occurring in Acts 2:42) and it means ‘communion, joint participation and contribution’.
 It identifies the idealised state of fellowship and unity that should exist within the Christian Church.